patrickramp/signature-presentation/README.md

-# Signature Presentation and Creation Tool
+# Email Signature Presentation and Creation Tool

-A JavaScript web-based presentation and signature creation tool.<br>
+A JavaScript web-based presentation and corporate email signature creation tool.<br>

 This project is designed to help users understand the importance of a professional email signature and effortlessly create an email signature formatted to match corporate guidelines.
 It includes: